tmendoza/devcontainers/README.md

 My repository of special purpose desktop development vscode containers

 # Description
-This repository contains a collection of LXC/LXD containers, purpose built, for software development.
-Since I do development in many different languages , using many diferent tools depending on the language (LISP, Python, Go, Rust, C, C++, Plan9, STM32 embedded, etc), lxc containers are a great way for managing language ecosystem tooling and development environments.
+This repository contains a collection of tools for building LXD containers, purpose built, for software development.
+Since I do development in many different languages and on many different platforms (LISP, Python, Go, Rust, C, C++, Plan9, STM32 embedded, etc), containers are a great way for managing a programming language's tooling ecosystem without polluting your base host machine.

 ## Reasons for LXC/LXD vs Docker

 > application containers run a single app/process, whereas system containers run a full operating system giving them flexibility for the workload types they support.
 [LXD vs Docker](https://ubuntu.com/blog/lxd-vs-docker)

 LXD manages system containers.
-Unlike Docker, which manages Application containers, system containers are more like tradtional virtual machines.
+Unlike Docker, which manages Application containers, system containers are more like traditional virtual machines.
 They come with a whole system and also can host several  applications.
 As a developer, I don't need just one application.
 I need a whole suite of applications and using a system container better fits more working model of development environments.
+I started down the Docker road, but it became too unwieldy and their recent licensing changes make it difficult to depend on them.
+LXD seems to fit best when considering my circumstances and personal proclivities.

 ## Directory Structure

- /manifests - This directory contains the shell scripts for building the LXD system containers.
+- **/manifests** This directory contains the shell scripts for building the LXD system containers.
 There will be one shell scripts per development environment type.

+- **/python** This directory contains some example python scripts that can be copied over to a running container to test whether python is operating as expected.

 There will be subdirectories, each containing Dockerfiles for specific IDE's.

 ### /manifests/vscode - VSCode Environments

-* Desktop-GUI-PySide6-Python-3.11-noenv-Linux-Ubuntu-ALL.sh
+* Desktop-GUI-Python-3.10-VSCode-Linux-Ubuntu-ALL.sh
-* Desktop-GUI-SimpleGUI-Python-3.11-noenv-Linux-Ubuntu-ALL.sh
+* Desktop-GUI-Python-3.11-VSCode-Linux-Ubuntu-ALL.sh

 ### /manifests/neovim - Neo Vim Environments

-* Desktop-GUI-Machine-Learning-Python-3.11-venv-Linux-Ubuntu-ALL.sh
+* None yet

 ## Installation